benrichardson28/isyhand_ros2/README.md

 #### Run the docker container (tested on Ubuntu 22)
 - Install [docker](https://docs.docker.com/engine/install/ubuntu/) and follow the [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).
 - Clone this repository with the `--recurse-submodules` flag into `<workspace>/src` (workspace can be an existing ros2 workspace or a new folder).
+  > This installs Dynamixel SDK from https://github.com/ROBOTIS-GIT/DynamixelSDK.git (main branch; commit 54cabbf) and
+  > the isyhand ros interface package.
 - From the repository directory, start and enter the docker container by running: `./src/isyhand_driver/scripts/run.sh <usb port from above, defaults to /dev/ttyUSB0>`.
   > 1. To enter the container with another shell, simply call `run.sh` again.
   > 2. `run.sh` automatically mounts the device to /dev/ttyUSB0 inside the container.

 #### Build the package
 - Run `colcon build` to build the package.
 - Source the package with `source install/setup.bash`.
   > If the package has already been built, the docker entrypoint will automatically source the package.

 #### How to use
 - To launch the driver with the ros2 wrapper, run `ros2 launch isyhand_driver isyhand_driver.launch`.